smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 </aside>

 - Provides an interface `getPayloadLog` to build an upkeep payload for a particular log on demand by giving a trigger as in input.
-It gets only the required log from the log buffer or reads it from log poller if not found in buffer.
-This is used by the recovery flow
 - It does not return a payload for a newer log to ensure recovery logs are isolated from latest logs.
 It verifies that the log is part of the filters for that upkeep and it is still present on chain
-- Checks whether the log has been already processed within the upkeepState
+- It checks whether the log has been already processed within the upkeepState.
+If so then doesn't return a payload
+- It gets only the required log from the log buffer or reads it from log poller if not found in buffer.
+This is used by the recovery flow
+Q. Can we have a clean split between recovery and log buffer ranges

 #### Log Buffer

 A circular/ring buffer of blocks and their corresponding logs, that act as a cache for logs.
 It is used to store the last `lookbackBlocks*3` blocks, where each block holds a list of that block's logs.
+Q. Do we really need to store lookBack*3?
+These will not get processed by log observer anyway (will need to be recovered)

 Logs are marked as seen when they are returned by the buffer, to avoid working with logs that have already been seen.

 It is used by the log provider to provide unknown logs to the node, and by by the log recoverer to identify known logs during recovery flow.